CristianCantoro/minimal-mistakes/index.md

 ## Research Interests

-My research encompasses in the field of data mining and knowledge extraction, with a particular focus on graphs.
+My research encompasses the field of data mining and knowledge extraction, with a particular focus on graphs.
 I am interested in graph algorithms, machine learning, and data mining techniques on graphs and time-evolving graphs.